dpsrc/SafeFileTransfer/README.md

-A simple tool that prepares a file for being trandferred via the unsecured channel.
+A simple tool that prepares a file for being safely transferred via unsecured channels.
 Also restores such files.